arnaud-neny/rePlayer/source/Replays/Furnace/furnace/README.md

     - YM3812 (OPL2)
     - YMF262 (OPL3) with full 4-op support!
     - Y8950 (OPL with ADPCM)
+  - ESS ESFM (like OPL3 but with more features)
   - square wave chips:
     - AY-3-8910/YM2149(F) used in several computers and game consoles
     - Commodore VIC used in the VIC-20